atifa1110/Ecommerce-Jetpack/README.md

 ## Usage

+- Adaptive layout: Uses `WindowSizeClass` to adapt UI based on screen width
+   - Displays bottom navigation on phones
+   - Uses navigation rail on tablets
-- The app uses **Firebase Remote Config** for payment method configuration and feature flags
+- Firebase Remote Config is used for controlling payment methods and feature toggles
-- Network requests are handled with Retrofit and responses cached locally with Room
+- Retrofit is used for all API calls with Chucker for debugging
-- User interactions follow the MVVM pattern with reactive updates via Flow and LiveData
+- ViewModel with Flow and LiveData handles UI reactivity
-- Push notifications are enabled and handled via Firebase Cloud Messaging
+- Push notifications are managed via FCM
-- Crash reports and analytics events are tracked using Firebase Crashlytics and Analytics
+- Crashlytics and Analytics log errors and user behavior
 ---

 ## Notes